nanda2502/psychograph/README.md

 ## Citation Network of Articles Published in Psychology Journals Between 2014 and 2023
 ![Citation Network of Articles Published in Psychology Journals Between 2014 and 2023](https://github.com/nanda2502/psychograph/blob/main/data/annotated_graph_black_background.png)
+*Note*.
+Community labels were based on ad hoc interpretation and are not reliable at this stage.
 ## Prerequisites

 Before you can run Psychograph, you need to ensure your system has Python 3.7 or higher installed.
 This project uses several external libraries which are listed in the `requirements.txt` file.